 While some camping gadgets can make your primitive camping and free overnight parking more comfortable, there are some essentials that we wouldn’t consider dry camping without.

 - Locking doors.
-Sounds obvious, but if your door handle is broken for some reason or you’ve lost the key and don’t lock the door, then stay in a campground.
+If your door handle is broken for some reason or you’ve lost the key and can’t lock the door, then stay in a campground.

 - Water in your RV.
 Most RVs have water pumps and tanks, but if yours is broken for some reason, this isn’t the time to look for free campsites.
 Get to a campground with running water hookups.
 You might get by with some jugs of water to wash your hands, brush your teeth, or flush the toilet, assuming your holding tanks are functioning properly.